sulu/sulu-docs/reference/content-types/url.rst

 Twig
 ----

-The content type return the full url which can directly be rendered:
+The content type returns the full url which can be rendered directly:

 .. code-block:: twig